Deadly floods, landslides bring south India monsoon death toll to 35, authorities say

 India’s meteorological department said the deadly rainfall was a result of a low pressure area over the southeastern Arabian sea and Kerala, CNN reported.
 The wet weather is forecast to continue for at least three more days.

-The flooding in India comes as people around the world continue to grapple with extreme weather conditions amid the climate crisis and as political leaders come under increasing pressure to take action.
+The flooding in India comes as people around the world continue to grapple with extreme weather amid the climate crisis and as political leaders come under increasing pressure to take action.

-This summer, deadly floods affected millions of people across the world including China, Europe and the United States – hazardous weather conditions that scientists warn should serve as a wake-up call that urgent steps need to be taken in order to protect the planet and younger generations from the effects of climate change.
+This summer, deadly floods affected millions of people across the world including China, Europe and the United States – hazardous weather conditions that scientists warn should serve as a wake-up call that urgent steps need to be taken to protect the planet and younger generations from the effects of climate change.

 In August, a panel from the United Nations concluded in its review of climate science that the extreme weather tormenting the planet will only worsen as a result of global warming.